-If you are in Japan without a car, the chances of getting stuck somewhere are high.
-Despite the thousands of train lines, every now and then, you will end up needing a taxi, especially if you missed your last train.
-In this article, we will see tips and a step-by-step guide on how to take a taxi.
+If you are in Japan without a car, you will probably need a taxi sooner or later.
+Despite the many train lines, there are moments when a taxi is the simplest option, especially if you missed your last train.
+In this article, we will go through tips and a step-by-step guide on how to take a taxi.

 We also recommend reading: